control.flatsys.FlatSystem

 copy(name=None, use_prefix_suffix=True)[source]

-Make a copy of an input/output system
+Make a copy of an input/output system.

 A copy of the system is made, with a new name.
 The name keyword can be used to specify a specific name for the system.
-If no name is given and use_prefix_suffix is True, the name is constructed by prepending config.defaults[‘iosys.duplicate_system_name_prefix’] and appending config.defaults[‘iosys.duplicate_system_name_suffix’].
-Otherwise, a generic system name of the form sys[<id>] is used, where <id> is based on an internal counter.
+If no name is given and use_prefix_suffix is True, the name is constructed by prepending config.defaults['iosys.duplicate_system_name_prefix'] and appending config.defaults['iosys.duplicate_system_name_suffix'].
+Otherwise, a generic system name of the form ‘sys[<id>]’ is used, where ‘<id>’ is based on an internal counter.

 dynamics(t, x, u, params=None)[source]

-Compute the dynamics of a differential or difference equation.
+Dynamics of a differential or difference equation.

-dx/dt = f(t, x, u[, params])
+dx/dt = updfcn(t, x, u[, params])

-x[t+dt] = f(t, x[t], u[t][, params])
+x[t+dt] = updfcn(t, x[t], u[t][, params])

 where t is a scalar.